nameoffnv/docs/source/index.html.md

 Add script tag to you application, before any calls to Endpass connect.

 `<script src="https://unpkg.com/@endpass/connect@latest" type="text/javascript"></script>`
+`<script src="https://unpkg.com/@endpass/connect@latest/provider.min.js" type="text/javascript"></script>`

-After this Endpass connect library will be avaliable in your code as a root object variable.
-Use it as `window.EndpassConnect` or just `EndpassConnect`;
+After this Endpass connect library will be available in your code as a root object variable.
+Use it as `window.EndpassConnect` or just `EndpassConnect`

+And plugin for provider usage will be available as `window.EndpassProviderPlugin`.

 ### Modular integration